WhatsApp: +12508858802 (After 5 p.m. UK time)

 • Pass the MCCQE1 exam in provinces where it is required

-• Complete an Application for Medical Registration in the province where you will practice
+• Complete an Application for Medical Licence in the province where you will practice

 • Apply for your Licentiate of the Medical Council of Canada (LMCC), if needed in the province where you will practice